theevocater/aoc2022/README.md

-# aoc2022
+# Advent of Code 2022
-another swing at advent of code
+In which I take another swing at advent of code. lets see if i can get to day 15 this year in rust.